arcanecode/PowerShellCore/Notes/Creating an Ubuntu VM in Hyper-V.md

 In this tutorial we'll see how to install Ubuntu in a Microsoft Hyper-V virtual machine.
 In the tutorial, we'll use Ubuntu 19.04, but the steps work with most any version of Linux.

 ## Prerequisites

 For this demo we are using Windows 10 Pro.
 Before you can use Hyper-V, you need to make sure it is activated in the Windows features.

 Click on the Start menu, then click on the gear to bring up Windows Settings.
 Then select _Apps_.
 In the _Apps & features_ look to the right and click on _Programs and Features_.

 When the dialog appears, click on _Turn Windows features on or off_.
-In the Windows Featues dialog, put a check next to Hyper-V, then click the OK button.
+In the Windows Features dialog, put a check next to Hyper-V, then click the OK button.
 Confirm your choices, then (if needed) reboot.

 ## Create the VM